hltcoe/concrete-python/README.md

 Useful Scripts
 --------------

-The Concrete Python package comes with two scripts.
+The Concrete Python package comes with three scripts:

+* **concrete_dump.py** reads in a Concrete Communication and prints out human-readable information about the Communication's contents (such as tokens, POS and NER tags, Entities, Situations, etc) to stdout.

 * **concrete2json.py** reads in a Concrete Communication and prints a JSON version of the Communication to stdout.
 The JSON is "pretty